glihm/kipt/book/src/globals_variables.md

 ACCOUNT_ADDRESS = "0x1234...."
 ACCOUNT_PRIVKEY = "0x8888...."

+-- If you're using a cairo 0 account, you will need legacy encoding.
+-- ACCOUNT_IS_LEGACY = true

 -- You can re-defined anywhere in the script a new value RPC = "http://0.0.0.0:5050"
 ```